John Lewis: SNCC Chairman

 In 1963, when Charles McDew stepped down as chairman of the Student Nonviolent Coordinating Committee (SNCC), Lewis, a founding member, was elected to take over.
 Lewis's experience was already widely respected.
 His courage and tenacious adherence to the philosophy of reconciliation and nonviolence had enabled him to emerge as a leader.
 He had already been arrested 24 times in the nonviolent movement for equal justice.
-As chairman of SNCC, Lewis was one of the "Big Six" leaders who were organizing the March on Washington that summer.
-The youngest, he was scheduled as the fourth to speak, ahead of the final speaker, Dr. Martin Luther King.
-Other leaders were Whitney Young, A. Philip Randolph, James Farmer, and Roy Wilkins.
+Lewis was the youngest of the "Big Six" leaders who were organizing the March on Washington that summer.
+He was the fourth of 12 speakers on the program that day, which ended with Dr. Martin Luther King Jr.'s now-famous "I Have a Dream" speech.
+A. Philip Randolph preceded Lewis.
+James Farmer, Whitney Young, and Roy Wilkins spoke between Lewis and King.

 Lewis had written a response to Kennedy's 1963 Civil Rights Bill.
 Lewis and his fellow SNCC workers had suffered from the federal government's passivity in the face of Southern violence.
 He planned to denounce Kennedy's bill for failing to provide protection for African Americans against police brutality, or to provide African Americans with the means to vote; he described the bill as "too little and too late".
-But when copies of the speech were distributed on August 27, the other chairs of the march insisted that it be revised.
-James Forman re-wrote Lewis's speech on a portable typewriter in a small anteroom behind Lincoln's statue during the program.
-He replaced Lewis's initial assertion "we cannot support, wholeheartedly the [Kennedy] civil rights bill” with “We support it with great reservations."
+Advance copies of the speech were distributed on August 27 but encountered opposition from the other chairs of the march who demanded revisions.
+James Forman rapidly re-wrote the speech, replacing Lewis's initial assertion "we cannot support, wholeheartedly the [Kennedy] civil rights bill" with "We support it with great reservations."

 After Lewis, Dr. King gave his now celebrated "I Have a Dream" speech.
 Historian Howard Zinn later wrote of this occasion: